On This Page

 Children Born to Government Employees

 A foreign national who has lived in the Cayman Islands for at least eight years and works for the Cayman Islands Government can apply for Permanent Residency.
-Once it is granted, they have the choice of adding their child/children as a dependant and paying the annual dependant fee of CI$500 per child.
-Alternatively, they can continue to include the child as a dependant on their government contract and, in such a case, they will not have to pay an annual fee for their children.
+Once it is granted, they have the choice of adding their child as a dependant and paying the annual dependant fee of CI$500 per child.
+Alternatively, they can continue to include the child as a dependant on their government contract and, in such a case, they will not have to pay an annual fee for their child or children.
 Please note that it is very important that evidence of your child's residency status is maintained.
-At some point you may want to apply for Permanent Residency or Status for your child, and you will need to show proof that they have been a resident in the Cayman Islands for some years prior to the application.
+At some point, you may want to apply for Permanent Residency or Cayman Status for your child, and you will need to show proof that they have been a legal resident in the Cayman Islands for some years prior to the application.

 Children Born to Work Permit Holders